onix-informatika/json_schema/MIGRATION.md

   - `resetGlobalTransportPlatform`
 - These changes can all be made on 3.x before migration.

 We have simplified RefProviders.
-There are now less options, and the remaining options are easier to use.
+There are now fewer options, and the remaining options are easier to use.
 Migration to these should only cause code removal:
 - Replace all calls to:
   -  `RefProvider.syncSchema` with `RefProvider.sync`
   -  `RefProvider.syncJson` with `RefProvider.sync`